- Why employee recognition should be a year-round priority

 Shine a light on employees’ great work

-Highlight a few team members each week leading up to Employee Recognition Day, highlighting their specific achievements or how they add to the culture.
-This helps managers to publicly recognize team members in a structured way.
-You can post these messages on your company’s intranet or messaging app, or share them via employee feedback software.
+Highlight a few team members each week leading up to Employee Recognition Day, highlighting their specific achievements or how they contribute to the culture.
+This helps managers publicly recognize team members in a structured way.
+You can post these messages on your company’s intranet or messaging app or share them via employee feedback software.

 Recognize employees on company social media channels